Naval aviation: Post-war developments

 Jet aircraft were used on aircraft carriers after the War.
-The first jet landing on a carrier was made by Lt Cdr Eric "Winkle" Brown who landed on HMS Ocean in the specially modified de Havilland Vampire LZ551/G on 3 December 1945.
+The first jet landing on a carrier was made by Lt Cdr Eric 'Winkle' Brown who landed on HMS Ocean in the specially modified de Havilland Vampire (registration LZ551/G) on 3 December 1945.
 Following the introduction of angled flight decks, jets were regularly operating from carriers by the mid-1950s.

 An important development of the early 1950s was the British invention of the angled flight deck by Capt D.R.F.
 Campbell RN in conjunction with Lewis Boddington of the Royal Aircraft Establishment at Farnborough.
 The runway was canted at an angle of a few degrees from the longitudinal axis of the ship.
 If an aircraft missed the arrestor cables (referred to as a "bolter"), the pilot only needed to increase engine power to maximum to get airborne again, and would not hit the parked aircraft because the angled deck pointed out over the sea.
 The angled flight deck was first tested on HMS Triumph, by painting angled deck markings onto the centerline flight deck for touch and go landings.
 The modern steam-powered catapult, powered by steam from a ship's boilers or reactors, was invented by Commander C.C.
 Mitchell of the Royal Naval Reserve.
 It was widely adopted following trials on HMS Perseus between 1950 and 1952 which showed it to be more powerful and reliable than the hydraulic catapults which had been introduced in the 1940s.
 The first Optical Landing System, the Mirror Landing Aid was invented by Lieutenant Commander H. C. N. Goodhart RN.
 The first trials of a mirror landing sight were conducted on HMS Illustrious in 1952.